flashbots/mev-boost/README.md

 # Usage

-A single MEV-Boostinstance can be used by multiple beacon nodes and validators.
+A single MEV-Boost instance can be used by multiple beacon nodes and validators.

 Aside from running MEV-Boost on your local network, you must configure:
 * individual **beacon nodes** to connect to MEV-Boost.
 Beacon Node configuration varies by Consensus client.
 Guides for each client can be found on the [MEV-boost website](https://boost.flashbots.net/#block-356364ebd7cc424fb524428ed0134b21).